piccard21/vue-as-daterangepicker/README.md

-# vue-daterange
+# vue-as-daterangepicker

-> vue-daterange is heavily based on https://github.com/damienroche/vue-mj-daterangepicker
+> vue-as-daterangepicker is heavily based on https://github.com/damienroche/vue-mj-daterangepicker

 The component is in its early stages so if there is something wrong - write an issue or create a pull request.